United States forms

 - When filing I-360 alongside I-765 (Work authorization for VAWA self-petitioners)

-- Not providing evidence of your relationship to a U.S. citizen or lawful permanent resident.
+- Failing to submit evidence of your relationship to a U.S. citizen or lawful permanent resident when it is necessary.

 - Using a stamped or typewritten name in place of a handwritten signature.

-Form I-730, Refugee/Asylee Relative Petition, allows refugees or asylees to request that their spouse and unmarried children under 21 join them in the United States.
+Form I-730, Refugee/Asylee Relative Petition, allows individuals granted asylum or refugee status to request that their eligible family members join them in the United States.

 - You should submit a Form I-590, Registration for Classification as Refugee (PDF, 691.55 KB), for your FTJ-R relative along with the Form I-730; your relative does not need to complete Parts 5 or 8 or sign the Form I-590.